DevExpress/devextreme-vue/README.md

 The full list of a component events you can find in Events section of each DevExtreme widget API Reference (e.g. [TexBox events](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxTextBox/Events/)).

 ## <a name="data-layer-and-utils"></a>DevExtreme Data Layer and Utils ##
-The DevExtreme includes a [Data Layer](https://js.devexpress.com/Documentation/Guide/Data_Layer/Data_Layer/) and [Utils](https://js.devexpress.com/Documentation/ApiReference/Common/utils/) which can be helpfull in different application parts.
+The DevExtreme includes a [Data Layer](https://js.devexpress.com/Documentation/Guide/Data_Layer/Data_Layer/) and [Utils](https://js.devexpress.com/Documentation/ApiReference/Common/utils/) which can be helpfull in different scenarios.

 ## <a name="license"></a>License ##